Dominic Peters: Early career

 Dom Peters was introduced to Rugby Union at Gunnersbury Catholic School, Brentford, Middlesex.
 It was here that he was recognised as a strong and powerful winger, scoring many tries over a few seasons with the 1st team, helping them on their way to win the Middlesex County Cup for three years in a row from 1995–97.

-Dom Peters was seen as a shining example for all inner-city children wanting to get into professional sport after coming through the Broncos youth system.
+Dom Peters was seen as an example for all inner-city children wanting to get into professional sport after coming through the Broncos youth system.
 He was seen as a highly promising winger when injury-free.

 Drug Controversy

 London Broncos terminated the contract of Dominic Peters after he was handed a 12-month ban by the RFL for taking the banned drug stanozolol.
 Peters had the remaining 12 months of his contract torn up after he was banned for steroid abuse.

 Representative Football

 Peters was a Lancashire Origin player, despite being London born and bred.

 Peters played in the first and only fixture of West Indies v South Africa in 2004.
 He played in the and scored a try.

 Dom Peters is a Rugby Union international with Barbados.